Yanomic/yanomic.github.io/content/blogs/2025-05-09-arduino-by-example-03/index.md

   - Arduino
   - Hardware
 ---
-This example shows the simplest thing you can do with an Arduino to see physical output: it blinks the on-board LED.
+This example shows the simplest thing you can do with an Arduino to see physical output: it blinks the on-board LED or an external LED.

 ## Hardware
 * Arduino UNO R4 WiFi
-* LED
+* (optional)LED
-* 220 ohm resistor
+* (optional)220 ohm resistor

 ## Circuit
 This example uses the built-in LED that most Arduino boards have.
 This LED is connected to a digital pin and its number may vary from board type to board type.

 There is a constant, `LED_BUILTIN`, which allows you to control the built-in LED easily.
 To find out the correspondence between the constant and the digital pin, you can check the user manual of each board.
 For example, in the **Pins** section of [Arduino UNO R4 WiFi](https://docs.arduino.cc/tutorials/uno-r4-wifi/cheat-sheet/), it mentions: